slsa-framework/slsa-github-generator/README.md

 ### error updating to TUF remote mirror: invalid

-This will occur only when generating provenance with all builders and generators.
+This will occur when generating provenance with all builders and generators.

 **Affected versions:** all versions up and including v1.9.0